What to Know About the Substance Abuse Counseling Certification and Licensure Process

 Some states have more than one IC&RC board, typically divided between peer support and prevention roles, and other, more advanced, counseling credentials.

-Those credential levels aren’t necessarily referred to by the same name in each state where they are offered, however.
-For example, the ADC certification in California is referred to as the Certified Alcohol & Drug Counselor Level II (CADC II), and the AADC there is the Licensed Advanced Alcohol and Drug Counselor.
+Those credential levels aren’t necessarily referred to by the same name in each state where they’re offered, however.
+For example, in California, the ADC certification is the Certified Alcohol & Drug Counselor Level II (CADC II), and the AADC is the Licensed Advanced Alcohol and Drug Counselor.
 As you might infer from the CADC II, that also means that state boards may offer credentials that aren’t on the IC&RC menu.

 However, if you do earn one of the standard IC&RC credentials, you’ll have an easier time shifting your practice to any of the other states that use IC&RC for addiction counselor credentialing.